Grammy Awards 2018: The winners

 "Thunder" - Imagine Dragons

 "Feel It Still" - Portugal.
-The Man
+The Man *WINNER

 "Stay" - Zedd & Alessia Cara